orbs-network/orbs-spec/behaviors/v1_1/ethereum-proxy.md

                 * Update the syncTarget.block_number.
         * until_block := min(lastSynced.block_number + batchSize, currentEthereumBlock.block_number, syncTarget.block_number (if not nil)).
         * from_block := min(lastSynced.block_number + 1, .. as above)
+* Notes:
+    * specific syncing patterns by Topic is not specified.
+    * As a rule of thumb when a Topic requires multiple syncing sources - the batch size is limited by the "slowest" source

 #### State outline
 > Maintain a list of Topics with the relevant data and each Topic's syncing progress.